 Using PXI Express does not guarantee faster system speeds, the most common bottlenecks on system speed have little to do with backplane speed, but speed advantages are on modules that receive or transmit large amounts of data.

-- Controller slot only accept controllers specifically designed for PXIe and Hybrid Chassis
+- Controller slot only accepts controllers designed explicitly for PXIe and Hybrid Chassis

 - PXI Express slots ONLY accept PXI Express modules, of which only a relatively few types are available.